 #1.
 Choose a system or app that will help you timeboxing

 In the very first step, it is important to choose a suitable tool to apply the timeboxing technique.
-It can be an app that gives you comprehensive instruction on how to set up a plan, creates a time management framework, blocks your tasks… or simply a laptop calendar.
+Time boxing tools can be time boxing apps that give you comprehensive instruction on how to set up a plan, create a time management framework, block your tasks… or simply a laptop calendar.

 #2.
 Defining your to-do list